-A pre-foreclosure is when a property is still owned by the homeowner is late by 90 days or more and is expecting to be foreclosed on soon.
+A pre-foreclosure is when the homeowner still owns a property, is late by 90 days or more, and expects to be foreclosed on soon.
 A pre-foreclosure is not necessarily a short sale.

-A short sale is when the homeowner is asking their lender to accept less than what they owe in order to sell the home.
+A short sale is when the homeowner asks their lender to accept less than what they owe to sell the home.
 Short sales are much different than your typical home buying process.

-If you submit an offer on a short sale the owner needs to take your offer to the bank to find out if they’re willing to accept the sale.
-It can take several months to find out if your offer is accepted which can scare off most potential buyers.
+If you submit an offer on a short sale, the owner needs to take your offer to the bank to determine if they’re willing to accept the sale.
+It can take several months to determine if your offer is accepted, which can scare off most potential buyers.

-- Loss of income, fired from job, or unemployed
+- Loss of income fired from a job, or unemployed

-- Medical conditions not allowing borrower to earn income
+- Medical conditions not allowing the borrower to earn income

 - Large debt and other bills that have overwhelmed the homeowner

 - Divorce and other legal issues